-- 7a.13 Taking into account the developer's commitment to take the site forward and the physical constraints to be overcome it is considered that only part of the site is likely to be completed in the five year period.
+7a.13 Taking into account the developer's commitment to take the site forward, the site may well be capable of being developed within the 5 year period.
 However prior to any completions, LDP2 will have set a new housing supply target and addressed the issue of the housing land supply.
-The LDP2 is expected to be fully adopted by 2020 with its weight as a material planning consideration increasing in the intervening period.
+The LDP2 is expected to be fully adopted within 2020 with its weight as a material planning consideration increasing in the intervening period.
 In addition, there are windfall sites that have been granted by the Council and by Scottish Ministers that are not yet accounted for in the current Housing Land Audit.
-These sites have the potential to reduce the current shortfall figure. - 7a.14 Policy HSG02 Affordable Housing states:-
+These sites have the potential to reduce the current shortfall figure

+7a.14 Policy HSG02 - Affordable Housing states:-